klebgenomics/Kleborate/README.md

 # About the MLST schemes

 We have created two separate schemes: one for yersiniabactin sequence types (YbST) and one for colibactin sequence types (CbST).
+See [this preprint](http://biorxiv.org/content/early/2017/01/04/098178) for full details.

 MLST-style schemes are included in the [_Klebsiella pneumoniae_ BIGSdb hosted at the Pasteur Institute](http://bigsdb.pasteur.fr/klebsiella/klebsiella.html), and are also included in the /data directory of this repository.
 The schemes include all known alleles for the genes that make up the yersiniabactin and colibactin synthesis loci that are mobilised by the _Klebsiella_ ICEKp.